 Finally, many people with CFS have personalities that tend to exhaust themselves by trying to be all things to all people.
 You may feel that you are constantly trying to live up to other people’s expectations.
 It is important to address this in a holistic treatment protocol, because mental and emotional symptoms certainly play a very large role in our physical well-being.
 Give yourself grace.
 As you allow yourself to be who you are and where you are, it may be that the constant need to perform, the overwhelming sense of the expectations of others, or the flurry of activity that set off the illness in the first place will finally find their proper balance.

 If you have the ability to see a naturopathic physician, that’s always best, as protocols may be different for different individuals.
-If you don’t and would like to try a few treatments that have been effective for my patients, here they are.
-Glycine (3 grams an hour before bedtime) if you have trouble sleeping through the night; Ribose (5 grams daily) for energy, and adrenal support (all four products together work best).
-Bonus: free shipping over $30.
+If you don’t and would like to try a few treatments that have been effective for my patients, here they are: Glycine (3 grams an hour before bedtime) if you have trouble sleeping through the night; Ribose (5 grams daily) for energy, and Adrenal Support (all three products together work best).
+Bonus: Shipping is FREE!